This post may contain affiliate links.

 Can you make paper hold up books?
 You certainly can!
 With just 4 pieces of paper and a little bit of scotch tape, we help up 27 books!
 This paper book tower is completely amazing to watch!

-We did an experiment this week with our new packs of Boise Paper to see which shape and which hight of paper would be the strongest.
+We did a paper book tower experiment this week to see which shape and which height of paper would be the strongest.
 We really did make paper hold up books and my kids were AMAZED at how strong it was!
-(I am a brand ambassador for Boise Paper and as such have received free products as well as compensation in exchange for this post.
-All ideas and opinions are my own.)

 How to Make Paper Hold Up Books: